 With the godly people apparently already raptured, what’s left behind (as shown in the next video) looks to be an outer suburb of a city in which young, curiously endearing ruffians prowl the neighborhood on the hunt for mischief.
 One of them, attracted to a girl, performs heroics that appear likely to get him into a spot of bother with the head tough until, with quick-wittedness, he unleashes a spontaneous dance maneuver.
 The ploy – if it is a ploy, and not simply a boy expressing himself through the medium of interpretative dance – wows the ruffians, and also the girl.
 Thankfully, the ruffians decide – spoiler alert – to leave him be.
 Without warning, our hero and heroine are suddenly on a river bank, eating snakes of various artificial colors and flavorings.
 It is Post Apocalypse, after all, and these are the Left Behinds.
 But one does question the wisdom of getting involved with snakes again, considering what happened last time.

 Now, that was actually unexpectedly sweet.
 Who would have guessed that the ruffians would turn out to have such hearts of gold?
 It might be blasphemous to ponder, but what kind of God would leave behind such lovable ruffians to fend for themselves without so much as a new TV set to replace the one they inexplicably smashed to pieces in the beginning of the video?
 Having created the possibility of such mayhem, perhaps this God might take some responsibility for the consequences, especially considering a TV set is involved?
 Perhaps he does have to take responsibility, and that’s why he had to send himself as his only son to be crucified by his own creations?
-Maybe Earth’s God is like Archie Costello, the Assignor in the Chocolate War, who upon setting various challenging “assignments” for his creations is kept in check by other Gods through the requirement that, if he is unlucky enough to draw the wrong-colored marble from a box, he must be the one to perform the assignment, to demonstrate that he has not created anything that he himself would not be capable of enduring.
+Maybe Earth’s God is like Archie Costello, the Assignor in the Chocolate War who, upon setting various challenging “assignments” for his creations, is kept in check by other Gods through the requirement that he draw a marble from a box and, in the event the marble is of the wrong color, perform the assignment himself to prove he can endure what he expects his creations to endure.